 Syracuse was founded along the southeast coast of Sicily in 734 BC by Greek settlers from Corinth and the city soon flourished.
 Syracuse became one of the most renowned capitals of Antiquity.
 This powerful city-state was well known for its rich Greek culture, amphitheatres and beautiful architecture.
 The most famous Syracusan was the mathematician and natural philosopher Archimedes, who was born here in 287 BC.

 Artemis is shown on this coin as the huntress, carrying her quiver of arrows over her shoulder.
 She was the daughter of Zeus and the twin sister of Apollo, and as an Olympian Goddess, Artemis was one of the most widely admired and worshiped of all the Ancient Greek deities.
-Artemis was the Goddess of hunting which encompassed all wildlife and Orion was her favorite hunting companion.
-She was also the Goddess of all women, with a particular focus on childbirth.
-In the city of Ephesus, she was worshipped at the Temple of Artemis which was one of the world's seven wonders.
+She was the Goddess of hunting which encompassed all wildlife and Orion was her favorite hunting companion.
+Artemis was also the Goddess of all women, with a particular focus on childbirth.
+In the city of Ephesus, she was worshipped at the Temple of Artemis which was one of the World's Seven Wonders.